antonio03311salajan/MazeSlover/README.md

 # MazeSlover
-A maze solver with visual representation in Java that generates a random maze and solves it using BFS. \n It also shows the shortest path from the start node to the finish node.
+A maze solver with visual representation in Java that generates a random maze and solves it using BFS.<br />
+It also shows the shortest path from the start node to the finish node.